 Detox programs are an important part of the addiction recovery process.
 Some types of addiction require more rigorous detox plans, whereas other addictions only require a person to undergo the withdrawal process in a structured environment.
 Valium withdrawal can be painful, and many people who choose to detox on their own relapse rather than continue through the process.
 Tapering doses in detox can prevent withdrawal from causing painful symptoms.
 By slowly reducing one’s daily dosage, the body can gradually adjust to not having Valium in the system.

 This type of treatment is best done in residential drug rehab facilities.
-Patients receive around the clock care from our licensed clinical staff to properly monitor withdrawal symptoms, state of health, and tapering dosages.
+Patients receive around the clock care from our licensed clinical staff to properly monitor withdrawal symptoms, the state of health, and tapering dosages.
 Once the client’s body is cleansed of the drug, they can then continue on in treatment and receive relapse prevention therapy, which is essential for a successful recovery.

 Alternative therapy programs, also known as holistic treatments, play a vital role in Valium addiction treatment and one’s success in lifelong recovery.
 At Restore Drug Treatment LA, we teach clients how to effectively use these supplemental techniques during rehab, so that he or she can apply them after treatment as a form of aftercare.
 Alternative therapies offer many benefits and serve as a positive substitute for Valium by delivering some of the many desired effects that the drug bestows.

-If you are ready put addiction in your past and begin a new life of positive health and sobriety, help is only a phone call away.
+If you are ready to put addiction in your past and begin a new life of positive health and sobriety, help is only a phone call away.
 Pick up the phone and call the admissions counselors at Restore Treatment Center today to take the first step toward achieving a lifetime of sobriety.
-Don’t let Valium dependence keep you from a healthy recovery.
+Don’t let Valium dependency keep you from a healthy recovery.